 When it's time to settle down at night the Valley's charming bed & breakfasts offer a cozy overnight stay.
 Many feature beautiful artwork and antiques.

-If you're looking for another trail to tackle, view our Antiques Trail for more shopping fun.
+If you're looking for another trail to tackle, view our Antiques and Vintage Trail for more shopping fun.